amber-lang/amber-docs/docs/0.5.0-alpha/getting_started/migration_guide.md

 }
 ```

+# Escaping Changes

-# String Literal Escaping Changes <!-- #594 -->
+## String Literal Escaping Changes <!-- #594 -->

 A bug related to the escaping of `$` sequences within string literals has been fixed.
-Previously, `"\\$variable"` would incorrectly interpolate the value of `variable` instead of treating `$` as a literal character.
+Previously, `"\$variable"` would incorrectly interpolate the value of `variable` instead of treating `$` as a literal character.
 If your code inadvertently relied on the previous buggy behavior where `\$` within a string literal was interpolated, you will now observe the correct behavior where `\$` is treated as a literal dollar sign.
 You may need to adjust your string literals if you intended interpolation in such cases.

 **Before (Buggy Behavior):**
 ```ab